tikikun/tikikun.github.io/content/posts/the-imminent-rise-of-openrouter-powered-by-the-ai-code-editor/index.md

 | SillyTavern         | 7,469,500,000 |
 | OpenRouter: Chatroom| 6,120,000,000 |

-## The AI Coder Trend: Cursor Ignited the Spark—Cline Propelled the Flame
+## The AI Coder Trend: Cursor Ignited the Spark
 The rise of **AI coders**—tools that automate code generation, debugging, and optimization—has revolutionized software development.
 While Cursor is often credited with sparking this movement in **August 2024**, its success has paved the way for subsequent innovations like **Cline**, a next-gen AI code editor.
 These tools reflect broader trends driving the industry:

 - **Generative AI adoption**: A majority of developers now view AI code editors as the most realistic productivity tool available today, driving demand for infrastructure platforms like OpenRouter that power these tools.